varmox/ygeonline/content/post/vcenter-file-level-restore.md

 Now go back to 'https://vcenterfqdn:5480/stage2' and Start the Stage 2 Process.
 Provide the folder with the new edits.

-Tip: If you are unable to change the folder (Server, Location etc) at stage 2 - open 'https://vcenterfqdn:5480/stage2' in a private/incognito Windows in your Browser.
+Tipp: If you are unable to change the folder (Server, Location etc) at stage 2 - open 'https://vcenterfqdn:5480/stage2' in a private/incognito Windows in your Browser.
 Then you should be able to edit Stage 2 Restore Parameters.